Innovation-Skyline-2020/GameInShape/README.md

 - If you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.
 - Now describe the changes you made and submit the `pull request`.
 - Wait for the Maintainers to review :)
+- For more detailed Instructions, visit our Contributors Guideline [here](/GameInShape/CONTRIBUTING.md).

 ## Project Admin